JuileeTalekar/looperai/README.md

 A full-stack web application for managing personal finances with transaction tracking, analytics, and user authentication.

+## 📝 Signup Note ⚠
+⚠️ While signing up, please use one of the following userIds:

+user_001

+user_002

+user_003

+These IDs match the pre-seeded transaction data in the database.
+You can enter any email and password.
+For example:

+json
+{
+  "email": "test@example.com",
+  "password": "yourpassword",
+  "userId": "user_001"
+}

 ## 🚀 Features

 - **User Authentication** - Secure signup/signin with JWT tokens